bostrom/text-to-image/README.md

 ## Extensions

 Extensions are a form of middleware that can be used to produce side-effects or manipulate the image beyond the core functionality _before_ the final data URL is formed and returned.
 An extension is a function that takes the `Canvas` instance and a `ComputedOptions` object (the original configuration object augmented with defaults for omitted values) as arguments and returns a `Canvas`.
-Each extension will get the Canvas returned by the previous extension.
-The canvas returned by the last extension will be used when producing the final data URL.

 ```typescript
 (canvas: Canvas, conf: ComputedOptions) => Canvas | Promise<Canvas>;
 ```

+Each extension will receive the canvas returned by the previous extension.
+The canvas returned by the last extension will be used when producing the final data URL.

 > Note that all extensions for `generateSync` must be synchronous, too.
 If your extension contains asyncronous code, use the async `generate` function instead.